Trenchless Technology Center Hosts Leaders from China’s Largest Pipeline Engineering Firm

 One of the group’s primary objectives was to find possible opportunities to build long-term technical and business cooperation with Louisiana Tech and the TTC, especially as it pertains to trenchless technology applications in petroleum pipelines.

 “Our guests from China were impressed with the breadth of the underground technology being developed at Louisiana Tech, as well as the scope of the TTC’s outreach,” said Dr. Stan Napper, dean of Tech’s College of Engineering and Science.
 “TTC faculty and staff are working directly with the cities of New York (a Times Square project), Los Angeles, San Francisco, Denver and many others as well as local projects with many cities in Louisiana.”

 During their visit, CPP leaders heard presentation from Allouche and Dr. Rob McKim, administrative director of the TTC, and took a tour of Louisiana Tech and TTC laboratory facilities.

-CPP has designed, constructed and completed, in the Chinese market, more than 30,000 kilometers of heavy caliber and long-distance pipelines for transport of various medium, such as oil, gas, pulp solution, and product oil.
+CPP has designed, constructed and completed, in the Chinese market, more than 30,000 km of heavy caliber and long-distance pipelines for transport of various medium, such as oil, gas, pulp solution and product oil.

 “The opportunity for cooperation with one of the world’s largest pipeline engineering organizations is exciting for the TTC, Louisiana Tech, and the State of Louisiana,” said McKim.
 “Collaboration with CPP opens many doors for our students, researchers, and local industry.
 Louisiana has one of the most active pipeline industries in the US and we can all benefit mutually from this connection.”